The means test tax deduction offers fertile ground for passing the means test.

 But when April comes around, if the client has only added $500/month to withholding for the last half of the year, he’s still facing a $3000 shortfall representing January through June’s underwithholding.

-It’s not clear to me whether you can add that amount to the means test deduction, but you certainly want to budget on Schedule J for a “current year income tax catch up” amount.
+I add the shortfall amount to the means test deduction, and budget on Schedule J for a “current year income tax catch up” amount.

 Otherwise the debtor faces a tax bill for which he has made no provision.